 Text font

 The font determines the appearance and readability of the entire paper, so choosing a good font is key.
-Following Butterick’s advice , the template uses Source Serif Pro for the text.
+Following Butterick’s advice, the template uses Source Serif Pro for the text.

 Source Serif Pro is a serif font—a typical choice for long-form writing.
 Source Serif Pro is not part of typical paper templates (unlike Times New Roman or Palatino), so it has a new, fresh feel.
 And since Source Serif Pro was designed in the last decade, it also has a modern feel.

-Moreover, the Source Pro family includes a nice monospaced font: Source Code Pro .
+Moreover, the Source Pro family includes a nice monospaced font: Source Code Pro.
 The template uses Source Code Pro as monospaced font—giving the monospaced text and regular text a similar look.
 The monospaced font is used in particular to typeset URLs.

-Another advantage of Source Serif Pro is that there is a sans-serif font in the Source Pro family: Source Sans Pro .
+Another advantage of Source Serif Pro is that there is a sans-serif font in the Source Pro family: Source Sans Pro.
 This presentation template uses Source Sans Pro, which gives presentations and papers produced by the two templates a similar look.

 Math fonts

 LaTeX uses one font for text and other fonts for math.
-For consistency, the template sticks with Source Serif Pro for roman math
+For consistency, the template sticks with Source Serif Pro for roman math.
+It also uses Source Serif Pro for all the digits in math and basic punctuation (such as .

 , ?